 3.11.
-Those who do not believe in Christ are subject to everlasting conscious punishment, but believers enjoy eternal life with God.
+Those who do not believe in Christ are subject to everlasting conscious punishment, but believers have eternal life with God.

 3.12.
 The only legitimate marriage is the joining of one man and one woman.
-Any forms of homosexuality, lesbianism, bisexuality, incest, fornication, adultery, pornography, polyamory, etc., are sinful perversions of God’s gift of intimacy in the context of marriage.
+Any forms of homosexuality, lesbianism, bisexuality, incest, fornication, adultery, pornography, polyamory, etc., are sinful perversions of God’s gift of intimacy between a man and his wife in the context of marriage.

 3.13.
 It is the duty of Christians to share the Gospel with the lost and fellowship with other believers, as portrayed in the New Testament.